IMSAai/jl-slurm/README.md

                         communication
   -t TIME, --time TIME  specify the running time for the scheduler in the
                         format HH:MM:SS
-  -r RESERVATION, --reservation RESERVATION
+  -p PARTITION, --partition PARTITION
-                        specify a reservation to submit the job to -py2, --python2       use a Python 2.x environment (Python 3.x is used by default)
+                        specify the partition to run the job in -py2, --python2       use a Python 2.x environment (Python 3.x is used by default)
   --password            re-print the password and address for the jupyter